sanjana-singamsetty/100-days-of-code/README.md

 ## day - 21
 - worked on my project and found a lot of errors
 - learnt date picker and implemented a app

+## day - 22
+- worked on caluculator ui and learnt about aws

+## day 23
+ - worked on login and signup page based on firebase